 No trip to Hungary is complete without a trip to Buda Castle in Budapest.
 Part of the Budapest UNESCO World Heritage site, it’s a beautiful site in Eastern Europe.

-History lovers visit Poland for its historic city centers, charming villiages, and its World War II and Holocaust museums and sites.
-However, Poland also has some beautiful preserved castles to visit as well.
-I know I personally haven’t spent enough time in Poland, and I always find new things I’d like to add to my next trip there.
+History lovers visit Poland for its historic city centers, charming villages, and its World War II and Holocaust museums and sites.
+However, Poland also has some beautifully preserved castles to visit as well.

 Malbork Castle is pretty unique in that its the largest castle in the world by land area and is situated in the Polish town of the same name, Malbork.
 When it was first constructed by the Teutonic Knights in the 13th-century, the castle was also the largest brick building in the world.
 Today, Malbork Castle is an easy day trip via train from the pretty port city of Gdansk.